athawe/AT-Enmity-Cycle/Pathfinder 2E/Enmity Cycle/Locations/Districts/Port District.md

+---
+tags:
+  - district
+---

+**Description**: Movement and work is constantly in the air.
+Most buildings are angled and shaped to guide the western winds through the streets without sacrificing storage space.
+Many warehouses and piers to accommodate sales and movement of products.
+The more pleasure and black market areas are not too well hidden on the southern end of the district.
+**Theme Music**:
+## Social Encounters
+`dice: 2d8`
+- 2 - Nothing
+- 3 - Government (1 on a d4 to be a Lord, else a public servant)
+- 4-6 - Lingering Note
+- 7-10 - Other Hand
+- 11-12 - Lamasara Mercantile League
+- 13 - Townsfolk
+- 14 - Lamasara's Faithful
+- 15 - Runewatchers
+- 16 - Pathfinder Society
+## Locations
 Tourists, shipping, and construction to the north, pleasure, black market, music, and shady business to the south.
 #### [[The Pillbug's Pantry]] LOCATION 6
 The Other Hand CRIMINAL EMPLOYER MERCHANT WORKSHOP